-At Manya-The Princeton Review, we often say that the difference between your target score and the diagnostic score (the test you take before starting your preparation for the GRE) is equal to the magnitude of the work you need to do for the GRE.
+At Manya-The Princeton Review, we always say that the difference between one’s target score and one’s diagnostic score is equal to the target-score magnitude of the effort one needs to put in the GRE.

 One may take time to learn the basics of Mathematics if one is not at all familiar with them—perhaps sixty to eighty hours.
 On the other hand, if it’s just a matter of brushing up on those basics, it may not even take twenty hours.
 However, we don’t suggest skipping of revision at all.

 It will perhaps take one a little more time to be at an acceptable standard if one doesn’t have a good vocabulary.
 Not everyone can spend more than a couple of hours every day on vocabulary, and in that case, its strengthening may take about three to six months at a rough sketch.
 Nevertheless, even if one is already good at that section, one must keep oneself improving until the test.

 Apart from an exceptional vocabulary, to perform well in the GRE verbal section, one also needs to have a good command over basic English, reading, reasoning, grammar, and syntax.
 One should spend as much time as possible to develop reading skills, and ten to twenty hours, to hone one’s reasoning skills and to improve grammar and syntax.

 One needs to spend extra time to get familiar with the structure, the types of questions, and the scoring-algorithms of the GRE.
 It is a must to practice with authentic, GRE materials.
 One must go through practice drills and full-length tests, reviewing one’s performance during the practice, continuously monitoring one’s improvement.
 That is the only way to improve test scores, and all that usually takes only about two to three months if one spends about forty to fifty hours every month.